 Python API Introduction

 The Wallaroo Python API can be used to write Wallaroo applications entirely in Python without needing Java or a JVM.
 This lets developers quickly get started with Wallaroo by leveraging their existing Python knowledge.
-It currently supports Python 2.7 on 64-bit platforms.
-Support for Python 3.X is in the works and we encourage you to contact us if that is a requirement.
+There are two different version of Machida, one for Python 2.7 on 64-bit platforms called

-In order to write a Wallaroo application in Python, the developer creates the functions (decorated with the Wallaroo API) to be run at each step of their application, along with an entry point function that uses the Wallaroo
+In order to write a Wallaroo application in Python, the developer creates the functions (decorated with the Wallaroo API) to be run at each stage of their application, along with an entry point function called

 For a basic overview of what Wallaroo does, read What is Wallaroo and Core Concepts.
 These documents will help you understand the system at a high level so that you can see how the pieces of the Python API fit into it.